markedjs/marked/README.md

 ###options.linkPath

 Prepends a string to relative links.
+Useful when your link paths change based on the environment.

 ## Usage